by Bradley Knockel

 To reduce our use of resources and save money, we often have to first spend more money initially.
 Hybrid cars are more expensive and require more resources to build but will reduce your gasoline expenses.
 LED bulbs, digital documents, solar panels on your roof, now-better-designed low-flow toilets and shower heads, dish washer, and well-insulated homes are more expensive, but you can save money in the long term.
 Think of every purchase as a vote showing the world that there is a demand for these great products.

-As for plastic drinking straws, why do some people regularly use them?
+As for plastic drinking straws, why do some people regularly use straws?
 People usually only use straws for sweet things like soda, but why are they regularly drinking these very unhealthy things?
 So, if a company decides to not hand out plastic straws (by, let's say, giving paper straws instead), can we not freak out?
 Sure, we waste much more plastic than these, but what's wrong with fixing something?
 Most coffee places will let you bring your own container, or, if at home, why not reuse your straw?